islandora-interest-groups/Islandora-Documentation-Committee/README.md

-# Islandora-Documentation-Interest-Group
+# Islandora-Documentation-Committee

 ## 2023 Convenors
 * Yamil Suarez (Berklee College)
 * Annie Oelschlager (Northern Illinois University)
+* Kestrel Ward (Florida Virtual Campus)

 ## Terms of Reference
-* The name of the interest group is the Islandora Documentation Interest Group (DIG)
+* The current name of the committee is the Islandora Documentation Committee (DC)
+    * Our former name is Islandora Documentation Interest Group (DIG)
-* The purpose of the Islandora Documentation Interest Group is to coordinate the creation and maintenance of documentation by the Islandora community.
+* The purpose of the DC is to coordinate the creation and maintenance of documentation by the Islandora community.

 Specific goals, activities, and outcomes include:
 1. Establish best practices for Islandora documentation.